-I'm sure you've heard about the latest TOP Server released on November 15.
-There are some very exciting new features now available with TOP Server V6.0.
-In case you missed it, I did another high-level post giving you an overview of the five biggest features from the V6.0 release - click here to see that post.
+There are some powerful new features now available with TOP Server V6.1.
+In case you missed it, I did a high-level post giving you an overview of the six biggest features from the V6.1 release - click here to see that post.

-And you're probably asking, “If I’ve already read those emails, what more is this blog post going to tell me?”
-Keep reading to find out more specific details about five of the most exciting features in TOP Server V6.0.
+And I certainly wouldn't blame you for asking, “If I’ve already read those emails, what more is this blog post going to tell me?”
+I urge you to keep reading to find out more specific details about six of the most exciting features available in TOP Server V6.1.

 With the release of Cogent DataHub Version 8, we have had a lot of interest in new USB camera support functionality.
 The following short video blog demonstrates step-by-step just how easy it is use the Cogent DataHub to establish a connection to a USB Camera and then securely tunnel that data to another computer and then create a DataHub WebView page that will allow you to view the camera image and control the camera remotely.

 If you're reading this, you likely have some use cases for working with InTouch LGH history files.
 A classic way for InTouch users to log historical process data since just about the beginning of InTouch availability, there are still many of you out in the world with some usage of LGH logging to store historical data (or you at least have some legacy files you need to somehow utilize).

 This blog post will discuss some unique ways to utilize LGH historical logging beyond the obvious use case of simply historizing process data being collected by InTouch.

 You may have heard about the latest OmniServer release – OmniServer V3.0.
 OmniServer V3.0 includes enhancements to licensing and support management, as well as, several usability enhancements to the configuration interface including a new topic wizard and updated Configuration User Interface.
 Well, we've also recently released a subsequent V3.0 build containing support for CSV import/export of protocol Command/Response Messages.